Armaan0320/Applicant-Tracking-Sytem/README.md

 ## Contact

-For any inquiries or support, please email us at skillscout@example.com.
+For any inquiries or support, reach out to me :).